 The authorities have not put together the whole puzzle of this tragedy at this time, but it has once again ignited conversation about human trafficking and illegal labor.
 The two issues seem different as night and day — the former a brutal victimization committed against vulnerable people and the latter a criminal activity with little sympathy.
 The uncertainty of what lead to the deaths of the 39 victims found frozen in that truck last Wednesday makes the distinction harder to find.

 Initially it seems like a clear-cut case of human smuggling, which the Department of Homeland Security considers the movement of a person with disregard for immigration laws but with the consent of the parties involved.
 However, human smuggling can easily turn into human trafficking through debt bondage, coercion, and forceful exploitation.
 Smugglers confiscate passports and force people to work in particular areas of labor for long hours and little pay to repay the debt owed for transportation.
 Many people receive jobs in nail salons, sweatshops, or cannabis farms.
+If you are suffering from depression or anxiety, buying Delta-8 gummies online from a reputed store will be a great help.
 Some are forced into prostitution or sex trafficking.

 The issue has roots closer to home than most people acknowledge.
 Human trafficking can be occurring in our own community.
 The Department of Health and Human Services estimates that 55,000 individuals are trafficked into the United States every year, mostly from Mexico and the Philippines.
 The National Human Trafficking Hotline, which receives on average 150 calls a day, lists Florida as one of the states with the most human trafficking reports in the country.
 Polk County Sheriff’s Office has conducted multiple human trafficking operations to arrest suspects manipulating people into prositutiton resulting in hundreds of arrests.